FabioLolix/distroware.gitlab.io/docs/contributing/fullfilling.md

 Don't delete user/password table!

-For non applicable fileds use - or leave empty
+For non applicable fileds use `-` or leave empty

 For pratically all fields is intended if possible or if applicable

 When updating existing pages please remove leftovers '> ' they are no longer needed.

+The template isn't definitive and is subject to changes, is possible that some changes will be tested on pages before landing template.txt

 * **Name**